johnnyvuanly/Calculator-Program-/README.md

 (Windows) python app.py

 "If given more time I probably would have fixed the bugs and be able to display the top ten, latest calulations between users on the server
-This was my first time working with web sockets and it was way beyond my understanding after working with servers a few times, months ago
+This was my first time working with web sockets and it was way beyond my understanding after working with servers a few times, months ago.
+In any case, proud of what I was able to accomplish after 2 days of studying web sockets."
 I am aware of the bugs like
 -new li printing before after user has connected
--how the other users calculations does not show on the other end -Most recent calculations do print after calculating more operations -Top ten most recent calculations dont display
+-how the other users calculations does not show on the other end -Most recent calculations do print after calculating more operations -Top ten most recent calculations dont display"